-PSE has been involved in the Washington Public School Classified Employees Apprenticeship program since its inception in 1987.
-The program has grown from three original job occupations to 28 today.
-The newest programs are the three-tiered School Computer Technician and School Health Technician.
+PSE has been involved in the Washington Public School Classified Employees Apprenticeship (JATC) Committee program since its inception in 1987.
+The program has grown from three original job occupations to 15 today.
+The JATC is working with the Washington State Paraeducator Board and the Board for Community and Technical Colleges to recognize apprenticeship as one pathway to meet the new Paraeducator requirements.

 What is an apprenticeship?